mitotic/otrace/README.rst

  - *Memory leaks:*  The trace contexts saved by *otrace* could potentially lead to increased memory usage.
 Again, only experience will tell.

- - *Platforms:*  *otrace* is pure-python, but it has only been tested onLinux and OS X, so far.
+ - *Platforms:*  *otrace* is pure-python, but with some OS-specific calls for file, shell, and terminal-related operations.
+It has been tested only on Linux and Mac OS X so far, although the demo program works with the Windows console as well.

  - *Current limitations:*
           * Decorated methods cannot be patched.